rmattos/Pinata/README.md

 ### How it Works

-Given a JSON file having tables' schema and data you want to handle, Piñata organize a dataset and try to execute insert and delete command into a database.
+Given a JSON file having tables schema and data you want to handle, Piñata organize a dataset and try to execute insert and delete command into a database.
 Actually it works with MySQL and MongoDB.

 ### Data Schema

 JSON file should provide an array describing table's schema including primary and foreign keys, and the rows you want to handle.
-The following sample shows a MySQL JSON:
+The following sample shows a JSON data for MySQL database:

 ```json
 [